-&lt;sup>18 The fragmentation of the Tibetan empire began after the assassination of Tibet's 42nd king Lhasay Dharma, known as Lang Dharma, whose two sons battled for power and split the royal court into factions sect of Tibetan Buddhism.
-In 1358, all of central Tibet was brought under his rule as an independent nation, one full decade before China became independent.
+&lt;sup>17 The fragmentation of the Tibetan empire began after the assassination of Tibet's 42nd king Lhasay Dharma, known as Lang Dharma, whose two sons battled for power and split the royal court into factions.

-&lt;sup>19 W.D.
+&lt;sup>18 W.D.
 Shakabpa, Tibet: A Political History (New York: Potala Publications, 1984), 70.

-&lt;sup>20 Elliot Sperling, The China-Tibet Conflict: History and Polemics, East-West Center, 10.
+&lt;sup>19 Elliot Sperling, The China-Tibet Conflict: History and Polemics, 10.